You don’t need to be a FIFA player to know that player ratings are a big deal.

-I point out that England’s Under-17 captain, Joel Latibeaudiere, who lifted the World Cup last weekend, was only given a 47 rating.
+I point out that England’s Under-17 captain, Joel Latibeaudiere, who lifted the World Cup, was only given a 47 rating.

 “Yeah, I think he has a much bigger right to be a bit annoyed about his rating, to be fair,” Foy replies.